ImtiazVision/imtiazvision/README.md

 > Ideas should be introduced through empathic mirroring rather than being taught.

-> Passion in what we do will motivate those around us by making an upfront promise while displaying genuine passion about what we are addressing.

 > Anything is learnable, and nothing is out of reach, if we just sit down, be patient, and start reading from the beginning.

 <h2 align="center">My Projects </h2>